Have new recipes emailed to you.

 In a large skillet heat olive oil and butter over medium heat.
 Once butter has melted add potatoes.
-Sprinkle with salt and pepper.
+Sprinkle with Old Bay seasoning.
 Allow to cook for 4-5 minutes without stirring.
 Stir after 5 minutes.
-Cook another 5 minutes.
+Cook another 10 - 15 minutes or until tender.
 Stir.

-Stir in onions.
-Cook 3 minutes.
 Stir in kielbasa.
 Continue cooking for 5 more minutes or until sausage is warmed through and pieces begin to brown.
+Serve hot.

 After about 30 minutes I was on the couch under a blanket with a bowl of this in my lap, a glass of wine in my hand and suddenly the day didn't seem all that bad.Enjoy!